 The Town of Magnolia claims both Swedish and Dutch heritage but was formally founded in 1885 by citizens within the Murderkill Hundred, including Thomas H. McIlvaine, John B. Conner, Thomas Draper, James L. Heverin, William S. McLain, John W. Wall, Alexander Jackson, Jacob Prettyman, and Captain James Grier.
 These founders laid out the boundary of the town, designing it as a circle to represent brotherhood.
-They used chords to create a circular boundary one-half mile in diameter.
+They used chords to create a circular boundary with a one-quarter mile radius.

 Magnolia was built approximately one mile from the St. Jones River and, according to folklore, originated because settlers depended on the river, but wanted to escape mosquitoes that accompanied it.